zafar-saleem/bb-boilerplate/README.md

 <h3>Introduction</h3>
-Bb boilerplate is backbone boilerplate.
+bb boilerplate is backbone boilerplate.
 It consists of Backbone, Underscore and Requirejs.

 <h3>Requirements</h3>